lokireddy09/Audio-Classification/README.md

-- 👋 Hi, I’m Lokesh Reddy
+- 👋 Hi, I’m Lokesh Reddy, This repository contains an audio classification model This model is based on Convolution neural network
-- 👀 I’m interested in developing Machine Learning models
-- 📫 You can reach me on linkedin @lokeshreddy09

 <!---
 lokireddy09/lokireddy09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.